ThomasWilla/PSInfluxLineConverter/README.md

 # Powershell to InfluxLine Converter
-This is a PowerShell module to convert PowerShell outputs for Telegraf agent to the InfluxLine-Protocol.
+This is a lightweight PowerShell module to convert PowerShell outputs for Telegraf agent to the InfluxLine-Protocol.
-The Telegraf agents reads the converted outputs and send this to an InfluxDB.
+Then the Telegraf agents reads the converted outputs and send this to an InfluxDB.

-_This is a fork of the Powershell module [PowerShell-Influx](https://github.com/markwragg/PowerShell-Influx) from markwragg._
+_This is a fork of the PowerShell module [PowerShell-Influx](https://github.com/markwragg/PowerShell-Influx) from markwragg._
+_All unused code are removed to minimize the overhead and optimize the performance._

 # Installation